 - Eat well!
 Consume plenty of veggies, and reduce sugars, bad fats and simple carbs.
 Veggies are loaded with essential minerals, some of which promote melatonin production for a great sleep.
 Late night snack?
 Try cauliflower or cabbage, they’re actually sweet!Think about what you put in your body because you truly ARE what you eat.
 Good health will improve your outlook.

 - Avoid negative people.
 Those who insist on daily drama and negative talk or gossip will drag you down with them.
 Even if this includes your family, you can avoid or change certain topics.
 Leave the room if need be!
 If you feel trapped in an unhappy life, then it is time to begin planning for a new future.
 You live only once and this life is a blessing not to be taken so lightly that you let others run it for you!
+Make it a point to distance yourself from people who have negative influences on you.
+Some you might not even realize so be aware of your emotions, they are your compass!

 - Turn off news, violence, and excess drama.
 The world seems as if it has lost its collective mind more and more these days.
 Watching it only creates further attention to these things and gives them even more strength.
 So STOP it for an entire week.
 Then, if you still feel that the world will get better if you just maintain your attention to the rampant insanity out there, at least limit your news to the top headlines only, not the opinions and banter.
 Avoid violent or negatively charged emotional dramas.
 Do you really need to absorb more negative input?
 Your subconscious mind is a vast universe waiting to absorb all input, while your conscious mind is the size of a pea with an attention span of a gnat.
 Your sub-conscious is taking it all in, absorbing everything indiscriminately for future harm to your every cell.